-• Identify bridge rehabilitation and replacement needs and adapt the current bridge asset management program to focus on key freight corridors.
-All bridges along primary freight routes will be identified and separated by the various network categories for performance measurement.
+Identify bridge rehabilitation and replacement needs and adapt the current bridge asset management program to focus on key freight corridors.
+All bridges along primary freight routes should be identified and separated by the various network categories for performance measurement.
 Assess freight bridge conditions and barriers to freight.
-Weight and dynamics of heavy-duty trucks, outdated design methods, poor quality materials, and unsuitable construction and maintenance practices are known to reduce pavement longevity.
+The weight and dynamics of heavy-duty trucks, outdated design methods, poor-quality materials, and unsuitable construction and maintenance practices are known to reduce pavement longevity.
 Newer, longer-lasting materials and improved technologies are regularly being developed internally and externally.
-Pavement technological advances to increase durability and safety and to reduce road noise and friction will improve system efficiencies, cost savings, and environmental impacts.
-The use of new, better-performing materials will enhance the life of the transportation process.
+Pavement technological advances to increase durability and safety and minimize road noise and friction should improve system efficiencies, cost savings, and environmental impacts.
+Using new, better-performing materials could enhance the life of the transportation process.
+Identify that California has a lot of microclimates therefore, design requirements should be adopted according to those microclimate needs